Why Use AEA Certified Fully Refined Oil?

 Crude Emu Oil

-Least Expensive; Requires further processing before being utilized in cosmetics, pharmaceutical uses or for the manufacturing of dietary supplements due to the possibility of impurities; Suitable for use in soap making and animal feed products.
+Least Expensive; Requires further processing before being utilized for cosmetic and manufacturing uses due to the possibility of impurities; Suitable for use in soap making and animal feed products.

 Once Refined Emu Oil

-Mid-Range Pricing; Requires further processing before being utilized most cosmetic applications, pharmaceutical uses or for the manufacturing of dietary supplements due to the possibility of impurities; Suitable for soap making applications, industrial use, and some topical uses.
+Mid-Range Pricing; Requires further processing before being utilized for most cosmetic and manufacturing uses due to the possibility of impurities; Suitable for soap making applications, industrial use, and some topical uses.

 Fully Refined Pure Emu Oil

-Premium Pricing; No further processing required; Food-grade oil suitable for cosmetic, medical, pharmaceutical uses and for the manufacturing of dietary supplements.
+Premium Pricing; No further processing required; Food-grade oil suitable for all cosmetic and manufacturing uses.